mlevison/APR-Markdown-Export/glossary/improvement-experiments/index.md

 ---
 title: "Improvement Experiments"
 date: "2021-05-10"
+excerpt: 'Agile teams attempt to use Retrospectives as a tool for Team Improvement.
+Yet our'
 ---

 Agile teams attempt to use Retrospectives as a tool for Team Improvement.
 Yet our improvements often lead nowhere.
 Consider making your improvements into concrete actions, or even full-blown experiments, and adding them to the Sprint Backlog.